 By the time we departed it was 1150.
 The wind, as predicted, was 15-35 knots from the NNW.
 We raised the mainsail and opened about 50% of the headsail.
 We had a nice fairly fast sail especially after we opened all of the headsail.
 The seas however were large and the boat rocked a fair amount which made it hard to maintain a proper trim of the sails.

 Later we had an ouzo and went ashore to the Kamposos hamlet.
 The family greeted us with pleasure.
-We discussed our hearts problems with Mr. Kamposos who also had a heart attack and stents 2 years ago.
-I reminded him that I too had these 13 years ago and that I am still around and sailing.
+We discussed our heart problems with Mr. Kamposos who also had a heart attack and stents 2 years ago.
+I reminded him that 13 years ago I too had a heart attack and 3 stents.
+But I am still around and sailing.
 We had some wonderfully fresh and delicious grilled skari (σκάροι - Mediterranean parrotfish).

 By 10:30 we were back on Thetis and in our berths.